fhchl/dynax/README.md

 ## Installing

-Requires Python 3.9+, JAX 0.4.13+, Equinox 0.10.10+ and Diffrax 0.4.0+
+Requires Python 3.9+, JAX 0.4.13+, Equinox 0.10.10+ and Diffrax 0.4.0+.

-On Windows, use WSL or the unofficial builds [here][jaxlibwin] to install jaxlib, e.g. like this:

-    pip install --find-links https://whls.blob.core.windows.net/unstable/index.html jaxlib==0.4.11 jax==0.4.13

-With the correct version of JAX installed:
+With the correct version of jaxlib installed:

     pip install .